 The central theme in mixed positions is that neither relativism nor objectivism is wholly correct: At least in the terms in which they are often expressed, these alternatives are subject to serious objections, and yet they are motivated by genuine concerns.
 It might seem that a mixed position could be developed that would give us the best of both worlds (there are a number of other proposals along these lines; for example see Hampshire 1983 and 1989).
 However, an implication of most mixed positions (this does not apply to Williams) seems to be that, in some respect, some moral judgments are objectively true (or justified), while others have only relative truth (or justification).
 This should not be confused with the claim that an action may be right in some circumstances but not others.
 For example, a consequentialist view that polygamy is right in one society and wrong in another because it has good consequences in the first society and bad consequences in the second would not be a mixed position because the judgments “Polygamy is right in circumstances A” and “Polygamy is wrong in circumstances B” could both be true in an absolute sense.
 By contrast, a mixed position might say that “Polygamy is right” is true relative to one society and false relative to another (where the two societies differ, not necessarily in circumstances, but in fundamental values), while other moral judgments have absolute truth-value.
 This is a rather disunified conception of morality, and it invites many questions.
 A proponent of a mixed view would have to show that it is an accurate portrayal of our moral practices, or that it is a plausible proposal for reforming them.

 Relativism is sometimes associated with a normative position, usually pertaining to how people ought to regard or behave towards those with whom they morally disagree.
 The most prominent normative position in this connection concerns tolerance.
 In recent years, the idea that we should be tolerant has been increasingly accepted in some circles.
-At the same time, others have challenged this idea, and the philosophical understanding and justification of tolerance has become less obvious.
-The question here is whether moral relativism has something to contribute to these discussions, in particular, whether DMR or MMR provide support for tolerance.
+At the same time, others have challenged this idea, and the philosophical understanding and justification of tolerance has become less obvious (see Heyd 1996 and the entry on toleration).
+The question here is whether moral relativism has something to contribute to these discussions, in particular, whether DMR or MMR provide support for tolerance (for discussion, see Graham 1996, Harrison 1976, Ivanhoe 2009, Kim and Wreen 2003, Prinz 2007: pp. 207-13 and Wong 1984: ch.
+12).
 In this context, tolerance does not ordinarily mean indifference or absence of disapproval: It means having a policy of not interfering with the actions of persons that are based on moral judgments we reject, when the disagreement is not or cannot be rationally resolved.
 The context of discussion is often, but not always, moral disagreements between two societies.
-Does moral relativism give us a reason to be tolerant in this sense?
+Does moral relativism provide support for tolerance in this sense?

 Though many people seem to think it does, philosophers generally think they are mistaken.
 DMR may provide the occasion for tolerance, but it could not imply that tolerance is morally obligatory or even permissible.
 DMR simply tells us there are moral disagreements.
 Recognition of this fact, by itself, entails nothing about how we should act towards those with whom we disagree.
 MMR fares no better.
 For one thing, MMR cannot very well imply that it is an objective moral truth that we should be tolerant: MMR denies that there are such truths.
 (A mixed position could contend that tolerance is the only objective moral truth, all others being relative; but it would have to be shown that this is more than an ad hoc maneuver.)
 It might be said that MMR implies that tolerance is a relative truth.
 However, even this is problematic.
 According to MMR, understood to concern truth, the truth-value of statements may vary from society to society.
 Hence, the statement, “people ought to be tolerant” (T), may be true in some societies and false in others.
 MMR by itself does not entail that T is true in any society, and may in fact have the result that T is false in some societies (a similar point may be made with respect to justification).